toomanycats/toomanycats.github.io/_posts/2016-07-23-hosting-git.md

   feature:
 date: 2016-07-23 12:45:48
 ---
-## Private Git Repository
 I wanted a private secure git repository for my encrypted password storage.
 I haven't worked in a laboratory while with access to Linux servers in a while.
 That would be my first choice.
 They are typically managed rather well and have git installed and no one bothers my stuff.

 ## Get Used To Not Having SUDO Privaledges
 Even though I lack my customary access to lab servers at the moment, I do still have access to my University Linux account that is granted to the science majors.